 This will depend on your lender.
-However, it is possible to get these loan fairly quickly.
+However, it is usually possible to get instant cash loans online.
 At Personal Loans Now, you will receive an instant decision of approximately 90 seconds on your loan application, and if you are approved and accept the loan offer, the money will be sent on that same day.

 Types of Unemployed Loans

 Just because you are unemployed, you do not have to settle for the first loan you see.
 There are still a number of different options available to you, and it is up to you to look through them and select the best option for your circumstances.

 Loans for Unemployed With No Bank Account

 If you do not have a bank account, you will be able to get quick loans online in the UK.
 Instead, you may manage to take a personal loan from a lender with a shopfront.
 However, most mainstream lenders will want to see proof of income before agreeing to accept a loan application.
 This is a similar problem faced by those seeking a loan for self-employed.
 If you can prove another source of income, it is still possible to get a loan.
 However, it may be outside the mainstream lending businesses.

 Personal loans for the unemployed might be harder to find as you do not have a reliable and steady income.
 High street banks and other mainstream lenders will offer the best rates and terms to applicants with good credit ratings.
 Another important factor they will consider is if you have been employed with the same company for a number of years.
 So as you can see, employment and time at employer are important deciding factors for most lenders.

 Can I Get Bad Credit Personal Loans for Unemployed?